Employee Testing Program

 Important prevention strategies

-Asymptomatic testing is just one strategy to prevent the spread of COVID-19; it is still critical that you complete your attestation each day you are onsite and follow the three W’s:
+Asymptomatic testing is just one strategy to prevent the spread of COVID-19; it is still critical that to follow the three W’s:

 If you have a known or possible exposure to COVID-19, and/or are experiencing symptoms that are consistent with COVID-19, do not report to work onsite and consult with your primary care provider.